 Ducks vs. Avalanche: Betting Trends, Odds, Advanced Stats

-The Anaheim Ducks (9-14) will aim to stop an eight-game losing streak when they play the Colorado Avalanche (15-6-1) at home on Saturday, December 2 at 10:00 PM ET on ALT2, BSSC, BSSD, and ESPN+.
+The Colorado Avalanche (15-7-2) will try to stop a three-game losing streak when they play the Anaheim Ducks (10-14) at home on Tuesday, December 5 at 9:00 PM ET on ALT, BSSC, BSSD, and ESPN+.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.